-The Organization has a sublease agreement at the Salisbury Professional Center with a Sub-Lessee for suite 105 that began March 15, 2015 and expires May 31, 2016.
+The Organization had a sublease agreement at the Salisbury Professional Center with a Sub-Lessee for suite 105 that began March 15, 2015 and expired May 31, 2016.
 The base rent billed is \$500 per month.
+The Sub-Lessee assumed the remaining lease obligation from the Organization on May 31, 2016.